 WARNING: Spoilers ahead!

 Arthur Fleck, the man behind the Joker, is a sad, messed up man.
 He lives with his abusive mother and is constantly bullied.
 Fleck works as a clown but hopes to one day be a comedian and meet his idol, a TV talk show host played by Robert De Niro.
-His life is full of abuse and humiliation until one thing changes - he gets off his medication and gets a gun.
+His life is full of abuse and humiliation until two things change - he gets off his medication and gets a gun.

-His life is full of abuse and humiliation until one thing changes - he gets off his medication and gets a gun.
+His life is full of abuse and humiliation until two things change - he gets off his medication and gets a gun.

 After being beaten by three drunk Wall Street types on a subway, Fleck pulls out his gun and shoots them all.
 Immediately, his story is picked up by the media.
 The Joker didn't kill the men because they were rich Wall Street types, but because they bullied him.
 However, the media narrative gives another story, which starts an uprising against the rich.
 Instead of calling him a murderer, the media calls him a "hero" who stands up to the rich and powerful.
 We see people reading newspapers with the Joker on the front page.
 People everywhere start an uprising wearing his mask while holding "Resist" and "Eat the Rich" signs.